rubys/bootstrap/bylaws.md

 ### Section 2.11 Termination or Suspension of Membership
-Any Member may be suspended from Membership or have its Membership terminated by the Board for material failure to satisfy its Membership Obligations or for engaging within the Foundation, in any (1) willful misconduct or otherwise acting to the material detriment of the best interests of the Foundation and its Members, or (2) conduct that is contrary to the Purpose of the Foundation or to the advancement of the Foundation’s business or industry goals (in either case, other than conduct or actions taken in good faith reliance on Section 13 of these By-laws), as reasonably determined by the Board in good faith.
+Any Member may be suspended from Membership or have its Membership terminated by the Board for material failure to satisfy its Membership Obligations or for engaging within the
+$FOUNDATION, in any (1) willful misconduct or otherwise acting to the material detriment of the best interests of the $FOUNDATION and its Members, or (2) conduct that is contrary to the Purpose of the $FOUNDATION or to the advancement of the $FOUNDATION’s business or industry goals (in either case, other than conduct or actions taken in good faith reliance on Section 13 of these By-laws), as reasonably determined by the Board in good faith.
 Financial Obligations already paid shall not be refundable upon any such termination or suspension, and all Financial Obligations of such